jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 because it shares  many mechanisms with the Aztec  calendar, just like the Coptic calendar shares many mechanisms with the Ethiopic calendar.

-Pedants  will  argue that  there  is  not  I<one> Maya  calendar,  but I<three>:
+Pedants  will  argue that  there  is  not  _one_ Maya  calendar,  but
+_three_:

-=item the  long count, using  embedded cycles  of length 20  (with one exception)  and   usually  displayed   in  a  dotted   notation,  e.g.
+* the  long count, using  embedded cycles  of length 20  (with one exception)  and   usually  displayed   in  a  dotted   notation,  e.g.
 13.0.6.11.16

-=item the clerical calendar, or Tzolkin,  which combines a cycle of 13 numbers with a cycle of 20 names, e.g. 8 Cib
+* the clerical calendar, or Tzolkin,  which combines a cycle of 13 numbers with a cycle of 20 names, e.g. 8 Cib

-=item the  common calendar,  or Haab, consisting  of 18  named months, each with 20 numbered days, plus 5 additional days.
+* the  common calendar,  or Haab, consisting  of 18  named months, each with 20 numbered days, plus 5 additional days.
 E.g. 4 Xul

 So the various date converters  deal with the "Maya calendars system",